 Kate James is a painter and scenic designer currently based in Kissimmee, Florida.
-She will graduate from Cornell University with a B.F.A. and a minor in Performing and Media Arts.
+She has graduated from Cornell University with a B.F.A. and a minor in Theatre.

 With a dual background in painting and scenic design, James’ work is deeply rooted in constructing narrative through location.
 She approaches her art with an observational documentary style, researching and designing immersive environments that function and heterotopias.
 James’ design process begins with extensive tectual research, pulling from a range of influences, including Magical Realism, Southern Gothic literature, and environmental non-fiction.